top of page

 By storing Terraform files in Git, teams can track changes, review pull requests, and roll back configurations if needed.
 This approach also supports branching strategies for environment promotion (e.g., dev → test → prod).

-Example Terraform snippet for Fabric Workspace
+Example Terraform Snippet for Fabric Workspace

-resource "microsoft_fabric_workspace" "example" {
+resource "azurerm_data_factory" "example" {

-name = "example-workspace"
+name = "example-factory"

-location = "eastus"
+location = "East US"

 }